 Ronn Kakazu, fifth/sixth grades

-Mr. Kakazu graduated from Walla Walla College with a bachelors degree in elementary education and has a Masters degree in Curriculum and Instruction at La Sierra University.
+Mr. Kakazu graduated from Walla Walla College with a bachelor’s degree in elementary education and has a master’s degree in curriculum and instruction from La Sierra University.
 Before moving to the Napa Valley in 2008 to teach at PUC Elementary, Mr. Kakazu was the principal and a teacher at Bay Knoll Seventh-day Adventist School in New York, and a teacher at Skagit Seventh-day Adventist School in Washington.
 Mr. Kakazu enjoys running, writing, puns, playing his ukulele, and spending time with his family.

 "We build character by learning that personal traits are dynamic and not static.
 We stretch ourselves academically by taking on new challenges, developing grit along the way.
 We grow spiritually by studying God's word and applying Scripture to our lives."